-Though it was created as a mere joke by the powerful gods, who know that no human can truly defeat them, the battles that take place between gods and mankind in the Valhalla Arena provided many twists and turns with all kinds of unexpected results.
+Though it was created as a mere joke by the powerful gods—who know that no human can truly defeat them—the battles that take place between gods and mankind in the Valhalla Arena provide many twists and turns with all kinds of unexpected results.

-To satisfy his craving for battle and his desire to fight the strongest opponent, Cell invited the Saiyans and other fighters to compete in his self-organized tournament called Cell Games.
+To satisfy his craving for battle and his desire to fight the strongest opponents, Cell invites the Saiyans and other fighters to compete in his self-organized tournament called the Cell Games.

-Cell, now in his complete form after consuming Android 17 and 18, crafted a battle stage similar to the ones seen in martial arts tournaments.
+Cell, in his complete form after consuming Android 17 and 18, crafts a battle stage similar to the ones seen in real martial arts tournaments.

-He made a rule where out-of-bounds equals defeat, but later destroyed the entire stage and rendered that rule useless because he was having so much fun in his battle with Goku.
+He makes a rule where out-of-bounds equals defeat, but later destroys the entire stage and renders that rule obsolete because he was having so much fun in his battle with Goku.